haniadenm/Hackbright-Capstone-/readme.md

 # It takes a village

-Platform designed to connect parents, grandparents and caregivers.
-Parents can connect with other parents and plan an activity depending on their interests.
-Parents can also connect their children (of the same age groups) and depending on what their children are into pick an activity for them to meet up and do.
-Activity list will include parent activities such as (Paint night, movies, coffee shop and museums).
-Activities for children will include (Parks, outdoor activities, play areas, movies, sporting events and museums.)
+It takes a village is a platform designed to connect parents, children and caregivers.
+It is designed to take the stress out of planning a meet up.
+The application would make  viewing, signing up and being matched easier for user’s, specific to their needs.
+Parents can sign up to the application and select their intent.
+They have the option to meet other parents with the same interests who are in their zip code.
+They can also connect their children with other children who are in the same age group.
+Once they select an activity, the application is designed to match them up with other parents/ children in their area.
+My goal was to take the stress out of building relationships.

+Future plans :
+* Create a search function
+* Create a chat box
+* Apply google Api for location

+## Tech Stack
+Python and SQLALchemy backend
+Flask web framework
+PostgresSQL database

 ## Features

+* Parent can sign up
+* Plan a meetup (depending on intent - parent-parent or child-child)
 * View other parents profile
-* Search for activities
+* View list of activities
-* Plan a meetup (depending on intent - parent-parent or child-child)
+* View child's profile

 ### Planning